 The drama class is a personal experience for each individual and is not a graded or competitive activity.
 As the program is designed to build and extend skills the best results are achieved when students continue classes over a period of time.
 We have witnessed some amazing transformations with very shy children who have developed confidence and life skills through the drama classes which has helped them in all areas of their personal and school life.

-Parents are invited at the end of Term 2 and Term 4 to view their child’s work in the drama class.
+Parents are usually invited at the end of Term 2 and Term 4 to view their child’s work in the drama class.
 We do not spend the whole term rehearsing to put on a ‘show’ as we find that young children find doing the same thing every week boring.
 The Open Days are an opportunity for parents to come and join in the drama class and the children look forward to them very much.